xlab-si/manageiq-cisco_intersight-docs/README.md

  * As a user I need to be ablet to verify the status of the BeraMetal agent.

- * As a user I need to be able to view server logs in ManageIQ
+ ## (Not supported) As a user I need to be able to view server logs in ManageIQ

- * As a user I need to be able to specify appropriate RBAC rules for the Client to access the environment.
+ ## As a user I need to be able to specify appropriate RBAC rules for the Client to access the environment.

  * As a user I should be able to view a list of server profiles  (SPs)available in the system indicating which all are associated with servers and which are not so that I get a full view of the inventory